beyond-all-reason/teiserver/README.md

 ### Contributing

 All contributors are welcome; if you spot an issue or bug open an issue in this repo or visit *#teiserver-spads* channel on [BAR Discord](https://discord.gg/beyond-all-reason).
-Pull requests are also welcome; even if it's just a spelling mistake.
+Pull requests are also welcome; even if it's just a spelling mistake, however if using AI tools please follow our [AI Usage Policy](/AI_POLICY.md).

 #### Special thanks